• Skip to primary navigation

 How to make vegan noodle soup

-A large soup pot containing celery and onions sauteeing.
+A large soup pot containing celery and onions sauteing.

-1) Saute onion and celery in a large pan.
+1) Saute onion and celery in a large pan on medium-high heat.

-a large pot of potatoes, carrots, soy curls and celery with a wooden spoon.
+A large pot of vegan noodle soup mix: potatoes, carrots, soy curls and celery with a wooden spoon.

 2) Add carrots, potatoes, garlic, thyme, soy curls and stock.

-A large soup pot of vegan noodle soup with soy curls.
+A large pot of vegan chicken noodle soup mix: potatoes, carrots, soy curls and celery with a wooden spoon.

 3) Simmer soup until potatoes are tender.

-A large pot full of vegetable soup with a dried ramen noodle cake placed in it, waiting to cook.
+A large pot full of vegan noodle soup with a dried ramen noodle cake placed in it, waiting to cook.

 4) Add ramen noodles and parsley, and simmer for 3-4 minutes until noodles are cooked.